-9. Shareholders' Equity
+9. SHAREHOLDERS' EQUITY

-During the first quarter of 1999, the Company's Board of Directors authorized an additional \$600.0 million of Company common stock to be repurchased under a common share repurchase program, increasing the total authorized amount that can be repurchased under the program to \$1.6 billion.
-The Company has executed this program through open market purchases or privately negotiated transactions, subject to bank credit facility covenants and certain rating agency constraints.
-As of May 3, 1999, the Company repurchased \$1.6 billion (83.9 million shares) of Company common stock under the program and as of March 31, 1999, the Company had repurchased 72.5 million shares costing \$1.4 billion.
+During the first quarter of 1999, the Company's Board of Directors authorized an additional \$600.0 million of Company common stock to be repurchased under a common share repurchase program, increasing the total authorized amount to be repurchased under the program to \$1.6 billion.
+(See Note 12 - Subsequent Events - Common Share Repurchases.)

+The Company has executed this program through open-market purchases or privately negotiated transactions, subject to bank credit facility covenants and certain rating agency constraints.
+As of March 31, 1999, the Company repurchased \$1.4 billion (72.5 million shares) of Company common stock under the program.